maelys-mcardle/snowflake/snowflake/docs/README.md

 ### Instruction Set

 Below is the full instruction set supported by Snowflake.
-There are different types of values: `LITERAL`, `LABEL`, `BANK`, and 'DEVICE'.
+There are different types of values: `LITERAL`, `LABEL`, `BANK`, and `DEVICE`.
 A value between square brackets, such as `[LITERAL]`, indicates that this value is optional.

 ```
 BASIC